 The other important note shared by the point guard's father is that he and Bobby were going to call Stanford head coach Trent Johnson later today for an exploratory phone call.
 Last week they spoke within a couple hours of the hiring press conference, but that was an introductory call.
 The Frasors told me last week that they would want to continue talking with Johnson, so this is expected.

-The 6'3" rising senior recruit also told me last week that he thought he would likely be in a position after the UNC unofficial to make a decision.
+The 6-foot-3 Frasor also told me last week that he thought he would likely be in a position after the UNC unofficial to make a decision.
 The other possibility would be a winnowing of his school list down to a choice final few.
-One week later, Bob Sr. says that Wednesday will indeed bring one of these two outcomes.
+Now, one week later, Bob Sr. stated that Wednesday will indeed bring one of these two outcomes.
 Speculating fans have figured that any decision this week must necessarily go in favor of North Carolina because that commitment would be fresh off the Chapel Hill visit.
 However, Frasor actually predicted this would happen before he had such a reportedly favorable time at UNC.
-Thus the timing of this decision tells us little about what commitment outcome we will see.
+Thus the timing of this decision tells us little about what commitment outcome that could be made.

 Additionally, there has been some question as to whether Stanford would make the grade if Wednesday brings a list reduction rather than a commitment.
 Frasor unhesitatingly told me last week that the Cardinal would make any cut to come this week.

-Camp Frasor may not be giving us enough clues to feed our insatiable thirst today, but Brother Rice head coach Pat Richardson can help fill the gaps.
-While Bob Sr. is savvy to the recruiting process, going back to his basketball playing days at Wisconsin in the early 1970s as well as his long tenure as a Chicagoland coach, Richardson has been an important mentor to his star guard through this entire operation.
+Camp Frasor may not be giving up enough clues to feed our insatiable thirst today, but Brother Rice head coach Pat Richardson helped fill the gaps.
+While Bob Sr. is savvy to the recruiting process, going back to his basketball playing days at Wisconsin in the early 1970s as well as his long tenure as a Chicago-land coach, Richardson has been an important mentor to his star guard through this entire operation.

-"We've had seven or eight players go to Division I schools, though mostly to mid-majors and nobody at this level of recruitment," the renowned Chicago coach explains.
+"We've had seven or eight players go to Division I schools, though mostly to mid-majors and nobody at this level of recruitment," Richardson said.
 "The Frasors have been doing a good job managing everything and have been able to not get overwhelmed.
 My role has been to push Bobby to prioritize what factors are most important to him - just want him to consider things."

-Richardson lists all the dimensions that recruits consider: playing time, style of play, distance, campus feel, head coaching reputation, coaching relationships, player relationships, academics, depth chart, etc. One of the factors that hits home for Frasor more than some of his peers is the players.
+Richardson lists all the dimensions that recruits consider: playing time, style of play, distance, campus feel, head coaching reputation, coaching relationships, player relationships, academics, depth chart and more.
+One of the factors that hits home for Frasor more than some of his peers is the players.

-"I think that's one of the most important things for [Bobby]," the coach offers.
+"I think that's one of the most important things for [Bobby]," Richardson said.
 "He knows those guys will be his friends for life after school.
 During school, he'll spend a tremendous amount of time with them in the locker room, in hotels, at airports and in the classroom."